 of Free & Accepted Masons of Utah

 Robert M. "Spats" Wolfarth, lives near the University of Utah in Salt Lake City.
 Born in El Paso, raised in Dallas, and schooled in Austin, he holds a double bachelor of arts in International Economics and Russian Language from the University of Texas.
 After six years of working in foreign policy, defense, and intelligence for the US Senate and US House of Representatives in Washington, Robert decided it was time to get a real job.
-He moved into the medical device industry where he has worked for 24 years, including teaching at the graduate level at Utah Valley University and running his own consulting firm.
+He moved into the medical device industry where he has worked for several years, including teaching at the graduate level at Utah Valley University and running his own consulting firm.
 He has held many volunteer positions in his community, such as Chairman of the Church Council at Christ United Methodist Church in Salt Lake City and President of his Homeowners Association Board of Directors.

 Robert is fascinated with systems of ethics as influenced by cultures and philosophies, which led to his interest in Freemasonry.
-Among his Masonic activities, he is Past Master of Argenta Lodge № 3, Past Secretary and Past Master of Wasatch Lodge № 1, Past Vice President of the Salt Lake Masonic Temple Association, Past Education Officer for Utah Scottish Rite, Past Scottish Rite Fellow, Past Chairman of the VMAP Committee, Past Venerable Chief of the Utah Scots Guard, Past Venerable Master of the Jordan Lodge of Perfection, Past Commander of the Salt Lake Council of Kadosh, and Past Wise Master of the James Lowe Chapter of Rose Croix.
-In 2017, he is the current Master of Kadosh for the Utah Consistory, Junior Warden of Camp Floyd Historic Lodge № 205, Junior Deacon for the Behle-Simons Council № 544 of Allied Masonic Degrees, and holds honorary membership in Harmony Lodge № 21 and Rocky Mountain Lodge № 11.
+Among his Masonic activities, he is Past Master of Argenta Lodge № 3, Past Secretary and Past Master of Wasatch Lodge № 1, Past Vice President of the Salt Lake Masonic Temple Association, Past Education Officer for Utah Scottish Rite, Past Scottish Rite Fellow, Past Chairman of the VMAP Committee, Past Venerable Chief of the Utah Scots Guard, Past Venerable Master of the Jordan Lodge of Perfection, Past Commander of the Salt Lake Council of Kadosh, and Past Wise Master of the James Lowe Chapter of Rose Croix, and past Master of Kadosh for the Utah Consistory.
+He is an officer in Camp Floyd Historic Lodge № 205, and Behle-Simons Council № 544 of Allied Masonic Degrees, and holds honorary membership in Harmony Lodge № 21 and Rocky Mountain Lodge № 11.